Catholic Priest and Psychologist

 For many of us, Mons.
 Prof. PhDr.
 Tomáš Halík Th.D., dr.h.c. is introducing us to the unknown.

-During the communist regime, he was involved in both religious and cultural dissent and was secretly ordained a priest.
-After the year 1989 he travelled to all 6 continents to both study and lecture, he was hosted as a visiting professor at the universities of Oxford, Cambridge and Harvard, and others.
-He was appointed an advisor to the Pontifical Council for Dialogue with the Unbelievers by Pope John Paul II. and the Honorary Papal Prelate by Benedict XVI.
+During the communist regime he was involved in both the religious and cultural dissent and was secretly ordained a priest.
+In 1989 Halík went on a lecture and study tour to all 6 continents and was a visiting professor at universities such as Oxford, Cambridge and Harvard.
+Pope John Paul II appointed him as advisor to the Pontifical Council for Dialogue with the Unbelievers and Benedict XVI the Honorary Papal Prelate.

-Today he is a member of the European Academy of Sciences and Arts, he has received many prestigious international awards and he is also a professor at the Faculty of Arts of Charles University.
-He continues to write, and his books have been translated into 19 languages.
-Finally, he is the president of the Czech Christian Academy and parish priest of the Academic Parish and vice president of the council for research in Values and Philosophy in Washington.
+Today he is a member of the European Academy of Sciences and Arts, he has received many prestigious international awards and is also a professor at the Faculty of Arts at Charles University.
+Furthermore, he also dedicates his time to writing, and his books have been translated into 19 languages.
+And last but not least, he is president of the Czech Christian Academy and parish priest of the Academic Parish and vice president of council for research in Values and Philosophy in Washington.